CaioChaves/Road-Detection-KITTI/README.md

 $ # if the process is Killed by memory issues, run this instead -> 'pip install -r requirements.txt --no-cache-dir'
 ```

-## How to run a piece of code
+## How to perform road pixels detection

-To perform road detection on an image, the following command line can be executed:
+To perform road detection (aka ground semantic segmentation) on an image, the following command line can be executed:

 ```
 $ python generate_semantic_segmentation.py --arch mini --img-number 0 --stride 10 --epoch-number 100 --model-folder '2019-07-11_17:54:57/'
 ```

+If a CUDA capable GPU is not available, add the option '--no-cuda'.

 The output image will be saved in folder $ROOT$/results_Sem_Seg_Reconstruction/